Droplr/aws-env/README.md

 aws-env - Secure way to handle environment variables in Docker
 ------------------------

-aws-env is small utility that tries to solve problem of passing environment variables to applications in a secure way, especially in Docker containers.
+aws-env is a small utility that tries to solve problem of passing environment variables to applications in a secure way, especially in Docker containers.

 It uses [AWS Parameter Store](https://aws.amazon.com/ec2/systems-manager/parameter-store/) to populate environment variables while starting application inside the container.